 NSO is a half-day program for you to receive critical information on academics, including scheduling and advising.
 Each date varies per student.
 (Mandatory for all new students.
 Parents and families welcome.
 Dress attire is business casual.)

-New Student Day is scheduled for Friday, August 23, 2013.
+New Student Day is scheduled for Friday, August 22, 2014.
 New Student Day gives you the opportunity to learn more about academic life and student life.
-You'll receive crucial tips on how to succeed during your first year.
+You'll receive crucial tips on how to succeed during your first year at Penn State.
 In addition, you'll get the chance to get involved in clubs, organizations, intercollegiate athletics, and intramural sports.
 Lastly, it's a great time to meet new friends and become acclimated to the campus.
 (Mandatory for all new students.
 Student-only event.
 Dress attire is business casual.)

 More detailed information concerning Convocation and New Student Day will be forthcoming.
-For questions, please contact Chad Long at 724-430-4248 or firstname.lastname@example.org.
-Register here between August 1 and August 16, 2013 for Convocation and New Student Day.
+For questions, please contact Chad Long at 724-430-4248 or email@example.com.
+Register here for Convocation and New Student Day.

 - Are parents/families welcome to attend?
 Parents/families are welcome to attend during New Student Orientation and Convocation.
 New Student Day is a student-only event.

-- Is Orientation mandatory?
+- Is New Student Orientation mandatory?
 Yes.
 New Student Orientation, Convocation, and New Student Day are mandatory for all new students.

 - What is the attire?
 Both New Student Orientation and New Student Day are casual.
 Convocation is business casual.

-- Who do I call for more information?
-All questions concerning New Student Orientation may be directed to Kris Melillo at 724-430-4123.
+- Whom do I call for more information?
+All questions concerning New Student Orientation may be directed to the Advising Center at 724-430-4123.
 All questions concerning Convocation and New Student Day may be directed to Chad Long at 724-430-4248.

 - Advising Tools